 - 1. Students may engage in an elective directed study under the following regulations: - a.
 The proposed study must embody significant academic purpose and content, equal in quality to a regular course, yet be of such a nature that it cannot be obtained within an existing course.
 The amount and distribution of work should be similar to that of a regularly offered course of comparable credit. - b.
 Students must have demonstrated in program coursework that they have the capability and background to study independently.
 Students must have an overall GPA of 3.0 or higher as certification of this ability. - c.
 Students may take only one directed study per term and no more than a total of two directed studies toward graduation.
 A faculty supervisor may direct no more than two directed studies per term. - d.
 Upon fulfilling the agreement, students receive credit on their transcript for the course as titled.
-A copy of the agreement will be placed in a student's permanent file.
 Directed study is graded on an A-F basis, not S/U. - 2.
 Complete the following procedures to obtain approval of a directed study proposal: - a.
-The Directed Study Agreement form is available through Blink (Home tab > Forms channel > CAPS Programs > CAPS Students > Directed Study-PDF). - b.
+The Directed Study Agreement form is available through Blink (Home tab > Forms channel > CAPS Programs > CAPS Students > Directed Study-PDF or Home > Forms > Graduate School Programs > Graduate Students > Course by Arrangement) - b.
 The student meets with the faculty member who will supervise the study.
 They jointly prepare the agreement form, listing the objectives of the study, its relationship to the student's overall program, the specific content and procedures of the study, the definition of student and faculty roles, the product or response to be made by the student on which his or her learning will be evaluated, and the number and frequency of regular contacts between the student and supervisor.
 Students doing research off campus will contact their supervisor by phone at regular intervals, at the student's expense. - c.
-The Directed Study Agreement is then submitted to the program director for approval, if different from the supervisor of the study, and to academic services. - d.
-The student submits the completed and signed agreement to CAPS during the registration dates for the term in which it is to take place. - e.
+The Directed Study Agreement is then submitted to the program director for approval, if different from the supervisor of the study, and to the appropriate division dean. - d.
+The student submits the completed and signed agreement to their student success advisor during the registration dates for the term in which it is to take place. - e.
 Processing of the agreement by the registrar validates the agreement.